 We can work as your support partner throughout construction.
 With our site surveyor and team of designers, there’s always expert advice and guidance available to make sure you keep roof truss costs to a minimum for your client, with a quality product and service.

 As experts in roof trussing, we’re frequently asked questions by building project teams about the design, manufacture and installation process.
-Here we have outlined some of the more frequent ones in case you find them useful.
-You can also see a full list of our Frequently asked technical queries.
+Here we have listed the frequently asked questions, to aid you with any possible questions you may have.

 Timber can be treated to further protect wood from the elements, such as fungal decay and insects (a risk in South East England).
 The specific risk to your timber will be dictated by your geographic location and where the timber is being used in the construction.
 It’s an additional cost to have your timber treated (around 10% of the cost of your structure) and the process includes covering your timber with a preservative specifically designed to protect wooden structures from the elements.